Our 200 Year Anniversary in 2021 – providing support to former seafarers’ families in need since 1821

 - Our 200 Year Celebrations Video is available to view on YouTube by clicking here

 - Monday 19th April 2021 – Deanne Thomas our Chief Executive Officer, Lord Halifax, our President and Christopher Towne, our Chairman presented on Zoom in the presence of over 100 people at 5pm to commemorate and announce the start of the celebrations with our supporters, staff and Trustees and to launch our Together for 200 Campaign via Enthuse.

-- 5th August 2021 – our Annual General Meeting will take place at the Hallmark Hotel in North Ferriby at 12 noon.
+- 5th August 2021 – our Annual General Meeting took place at the Hallmark Hotel in North Ferriby at 12 noon.
 Martin Needler chaired the meeting in the absence of Lord Halifax who was unable to attend.
 It was attended by 33 people.

 - Early Spring 2022 – a Bicentenary Dinner will take place at the Hull Minster.
 Due to Covid restrictions, unfortunately we have had to delay the timing of this event.
 We will be inviting all of our 200 Business Club members and this will be a limited ticket based event.
 The availability for these tickets and how to apply will be announced nearer the date.

 OUR 200 YEAR HISTORY

 1821 On the 19th April 1821, a meeting convened by public advertisement in the Boys’ Schoolroom to organise a Society, the designation of which was to be “The Port of Hull Society for the Religious Instruction to Seamen”.
 The floating chapel “Valiant” opened for worship in the Humber Dock.

 1823 Ship’s library facility formed in the floating chapel which continued though to the 1970’s in conjunction with the British Sailors’ Society.